msperlin/beautiful-jekyll/_posts/2017-01-30-Exams-with-dynamic-content.md

 If you know a bit of latex or html, it is easy to customize the templates to the needs of your particular exam.

 As with all technical things, not everything is perfect.
-In my oppinio, the main issue with the `exams` template is that requires some knowledge of R and Knitr.
+In my oppinion, the main issue with the `exams` template is that requires some knowledge of R and Knitr.
 While this is Ok for most people reading this blog, it is not the case for the *average* professor.
 It may sound surprising to